 The data subject can prevent cookies being set by our website at any time, as already described above, by using an appropriate setting of the Internet browser used and therefore permanently object to cookies being set.
 Setting the Internet browser used in this way would also prevent Google from placing a cookie on the information technology system of the data subject.
 In addition, a cookie already set by Google Analytics can be deleted at any time via the Internet browser or other software programmes.

-14. Data protection regulations on the use and application of Twitter
+14. Data protection provisions for the operation and use of YouTube

 15. Legal basis of the processing